khiav223577/active_model_cachers/README.md

 #### Example 3: Access the cacher from a model instance

 You could use the cacher from instance scope, e.g. `user.cacher`, instead of `User.cacher`.
-The difference is that the binding of query lambda is changed.
-In this example, you could write the query as `->{ posts.exists? }` in that it's in instance scope, and the binding of the lambda is `user`, not `User`.
+The difference is that the `binding` of query lambda is changed.
+In this example, you could write the query as `posts.exists?` in that it's in instance scope, and the binding of the lambda is `user`, not `User`.
 So that it accesses `posts` method of `user`.

-In this example, the cache should be cleaned when the `posts` of the user changed.
-You could just set `expire_by` to the association: `:posts`, and then it will do all the works for you magically.
-(If you want know more details, it actually set `expire_by` to `Post#user_id` and `foreign_key`, which is needed for backtracing the user id from post, to `:user_id`)

-, expire_by: 'Post#user_id', foreign_key: :user_id

 ```rb
 class User < ActiveRecord::Base